-Documentation required Provided (if not, justify why).
-N.B. may cause delay Detail where the evidence is located (document / section / page)
+Documentation required Provide ed Detail where the evidence is located (document / section / page)

+(if not, justify

+why).

+N.B. ma av

+cause d -

 Yes No

-Programme/Course Outline and L L n
+Focused Course Outline and Do cument ation

-Programme/Course title includes the word 'ultrasound'
+Focused Course title includes the word 'ultrasound'

-Rationale for the development of the Programme/Course
+Rationale for the development of the Focused Course

-Business Case / Viability of the Progran nme/Co urse
+Business Case / Viability of the Focused Course

-Minimum / maximum numbers
+Minimum / maximum numbers on the course

 Senior management support

 Support from clinical partners

 Other facilities for clinical skills

-Programme/Course Development
+Focused Course Development

-Internal Quality & Standards Programme/Course development meetings
+Documentation of internal Quality & Standards course development meetings

-Programme/Course Specification on
+Focused Course Specification

-Programme/Course academic level
+Focused Course academic level

-Part-time and/or full-time
+Part-time or full-time

-Minimum and maximum time for completion of Programme/Course
+Minimum and maximum time for completion of Focused Course

-Target Programme/Course attendants
+Target course attendants

 English language requirements

-Clinical placement requirements
+Clinical placement requirements (applicants must have identified and secured a clinical placement prior to being accepted onto the programme/course)

 Number of credits (if any)

-Programme/Course title and code
+Focused Course title and code

-Learning outcomes (LOs)

-(must be relevant to CASE LOs)
+Learning outcomes (LOs) (must be relevant to CASE LOs)

 Assessments and weighting

 Indicative content

-Student Handbook

-Student-focused with clearly defined student journey
+Student Handbook Student-focused with clearly defined student journey

-'Standards for Sonographic Educ cation'). rapped against the relevant standards in the CASE document w how CASE learning outcomes are met within the Programme/
+for Sonographic Education' and Skills for Health against the relevant standards in the CASE document 'Standards Occupational Standards). v how CASE learning outcomes are met within the Focused

-Learning Outcomes (LOs) mapped to CASE LOs for the academic level of the Programme/Course
+Learning Outcomes (LOs) mapped to CASE LOs for the academic level of the course

 Skills for Health Occupational Standards

 Quality Provision and Review

 External Examiner details Name:

-Must have recognised ultrasound qualification + current ultrasound education and / or clinical experience Email address: Workplace:
+Must have recognised Email address:

+current ultrasound education and / or clinical experience Workplace:

-Critical review of Programme/ Course and alignment with national trends in ultrasound education
+Critical review of Focused Course and alignment with national trends in ultrasound education

-Programme/Course Team Expe rience a nd Rang e of Expertise
+Focused Course Team Experien ce and F Range of Expertise

 Number of academic staff

 Staff/student ratio

 HEA fellowship / teaching qualifications of staff

 Staff CVs

 Guest lecturer / associate lecturer / visiting lecturer use

 Monitoring of teaching quality

 Administrative support

-Admissions Process and Inducti ion
+Admissions Process and Inducti on

 Entry criteria

 Selection process

 How are core skills identified?

 e.g. values based recruitment, respect and dignity, team working, the 6Cs

 Who is involved in the recruitment process?

-Are overseas applications accepted?
+Are overseas applications accepted? n/a □

-How will occupational health clearance, DBS, etc be managed?
+How will occupational health clearance, DBS, etc be managed? n/a □

-Is it clear what students will be expected to pay for during the course? e.g. DBS, uniforms, travel, books
+Is it clear what students will be expected to pay for during the course? e.g. DBS, uniforms, travel, books n/a □

 Are extended days used?

 If so, how are applicants made aware of this?

-Is there a uniform policy?
+Is there a uniform policy? n/a □

-If a pre-application visit to a n/a □

-required, documentation for clinical staff to provide feedback to the education provider.
+If a pre-application visit to a clinical department is required, documentation for clinical staff to provide feedback to the education provider. n/a □

-Programme/Course induction
+Focused Course induction

 Curriculum

-Programme/ Course delivery pattern
+Focused Course delivery pattern

 Draft timetable

 Learning and teaching strategy

 Integration of academic education and clinical practice

 Curriculum content

 Assessment strategy and details e.g. timing of assessments, range of assessments, formative assessments, feedback and feed-forward opportunities

-Interprofessional learning opportunities
+Interprofessional learning opportunities n/a □

 Mechanisms for supporting students from diverse backgrounds / assessing initial learning needs (dependent on student's background knowledge and experience) n/a □

 Generic topics e.g. library skills, academic skills, communication, cultural competence, equality and diversity, professionalism

-Programme/Course reading list
+Focused Course reading list

 Educational innovations or resources used

 Student Support

 Academic support mechanisms

+Support for additional learning needs

+Identification of failing students / cause for concern process

+Process for supporting students and dealing with fitness to practise, professionalism, placement issues, etc

+Appeals processes

+Clinical

-Support for additional learning needs Identification of failing students / cause for concern process Process for supporting students and dealing with fitness to practise, professionalism, placement issues, etc Appeals processes Clinical How clinical departments are selected Clinical placement requirements Minimum placement hours meet CASE requirements Is funding available for placements? (placement tariff) If overseas applicants are accepted, what processes are in place to ensure parity of provision / quality of clinical education? n/a □ Formal relationship agreements between clinical site and education provider Student support on placement Simulation or other opportunities for students to learn basic clinical skills Practice educators: Selection, training, monitoring, communication Independent assessors: Selection, training, monitoring, communication
+How clinical departments are selected

+Clinical placement requirements

+Minimum placement hours meet CASE requirements

+Is funding available for placements? (placement tariff) n/a □

+If overseas applicants are accepted, what processes are in place to ensure parity of provision / quality of clinical education? n/a □

+Formal relationship agreements between clinical site and education provider

+Student support on placement

+Simulation or other opportunities for students to learn basic clinical skills